A manager is assigned to one (or many) companies. A manager must be assigned to a company in order to access a company’s

 Permission to view and edit store menu.
 The user is able to add or remove items from the store(s) he/she has access to.
 The user cannot create new items or change existing items, but is able to add or remove any items/modifiers from the menu(s).
 If the user has company level menu access, he/she is able to create new categories, new items and modifiers in addition to changing existing products on the menu.
 This also adds access to Menu Reporting in the Dashboard.

 Permission to adjust orders.
 The user can adjust the subtotal down or refund the entirety of the check.
 The user must have access to “Orders” to perform any adjustments.

-Permission to view payments and edit payment settings.
+Permission to view invoices and edit billing settings.
 Olo automatically generates an invoice at the beginning of the month when collecting Olo fees for the previous month.
-Access to Payments allows the user to view the PDF’s for the store(s) he/she has access to.
+Access to Billing allows the user to view the PDF’s for the store(s) he/she has access to.